-Students will create jewelry pieces that apply the processes learned in class.
+Students will create jewelry pieces that apply the

 Bench Jeweler Studio

 This course will allow students to practice their skills acquired in former courses.
 Students will learn the skills necessary to further their works with metal in order to manufacture jewelry.
 Students will be able to work with a variety of mounting styles and stone settings.